andydangit/100-days-of-code/r1-log.md

 -   Finish Form # 3 Challenge
 -   Install custom font to match with Telsa logo
 -   use flexbox to even the left and right side div

+### R1D8
+1-28
+Form # 4
+-   Started and completed Form 4 Challenge
+-   Creating Navbar and Card from CSS
+-   No Bootstrap